 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Notice: The Hardy Monument is currently closed until further notice.
-Future opening plans will be provided here.
-The car park at the monument is privately owned and does not belong to the National Trust.
+Future opening plans will be provided here shortly.
 Please contact the West Dorset office for more information.

 Monument to Vice-Admiral Hardy